 NEW ORLEANS (WGNO) — Much cooler and drier air has moved into the region in the wake of a strong cold front over the weekend.

-Temperatures will start out chilly once again tomorrow in the mid 40s for the Northshore while those south of Lake Pontchartrain see upper 40s to mid 50s.
-A gradual warm-up is expected with highs topping out in the mid to upper 70s by the afternoon under sunny skies.
+Temperatures will start out chilly tomorrow in the mid 40s for the Northshore while those south of Lake Pontchartrain see upper 40s to mid 50s.
+A gradual warm-up is expected with highs topping out in the low 70s by the afternoon under sunny skies.

-Highs in the mid to upper 70s are likely by Thursday before warming into the low 80s on Friday.
+Highs in the mid to upper 70s are likely Wednesday and Thursday with low 80s returning by the Friday.

-Daily rain chances are close to zero through Thursday with only a slight chance of a shower on Friday as a front moves through.
+Daily rain chances are low at less than 20 percent for the next several days.
 This next stretch of rain-free weather may lead to worsening drought conditions across the Gulf Coast and Southeast U.S. A statewide burn ban is in effect for Louisiana until further notice.

 - No STEM major, no problem: How to make a liberal arts degree count

 - These 20 cities have seen the highest recent population growth anywhere in the US